CRCST Practice Test (2026)

 What are the requirements for taking the CRCST exam?

-What is a passing score on the CRCST test?
+What is a passing score on the CRCST exam?

 If I fail the CRCST, can I take it again?

-How can I prepare for the CRCST test?
+How can I prepare for the CRCST exam?

-What topics are included in the CRCST test?
+What topics are included in the CRCST exam?

 – Sterilization Process

-Can I bring anything with me to the CRCST Testing Room?
+Can I bring anything with me into the testing room?

-Can I skip questions and come back to them later on?
+Can I skip questions and come back later?

-How quickly will I find out if I passed the test?
+How quickly will I find out if I passed?

 CRCST Test Tips